Pakistan: Extremism and Terrorism

 Within Pakistan, LeT maintains a vast network of training camps and branch offices.
 LeT openly fundraises, holds rallies, recruits, and trains within Pakistan, and has even been funded, armed, and trained in part by Pakistan’s Inter-Services Intelligence (ISI).
 LeT also operates a large social service infrastructure––Jamaat-ud-Dawa (JuD)––which includes 135 secondary schools, an ambulance service, mobile clinics, and blood banks.
 The group publishes an Urdu-language monthly journal, al-Dawa, as well as publications in English and Arabic.
 The group receives substantial funding from global charitable donations, and has received direct support from Saudi Arabia, Kuwait, and other Gulf states.
 (Sources: U.S. Department of State, South Asia Terrorism Portal, Carnegie Endowment for International Peace, Long War Journal)

 LeT has targeted U.S.-led coalition forces in Afghanistan since 2004.
 The United States also holds LeT leader Hafiz Saeed responsible for masterminding the November 2008 Mumbai attacks that killed 166 people, including six Americans.
 After Pakistan released Saeed from house arrest on November 24, 2017, the White House criticized Pakistan and called for his immediate re-arrest and prosecution, stating that his release “sends a deeply troubling message about Pakistan’s commitment to combatting international terrorism and belies Pakistani claims that it will not provide sanctuary for terrorists on its soil.”
 Following his release, Saeed announced that LeT’s political wing, the Milli Muslim League, would run in the 2018 general election, though the party has yet to be recognized by Pakistan’s electoral commission.
 No LeT members have been prosecuted in Pakistan for involvement in the 2008 Mumbai attack, though at least three Pakistani military officials have been implicated by Interpol for their involvement.
-(Sources: Carnegie Endowment for International Peace, The White House, Jamestown Foundation, Long War Journal)
+(Sources: Carnegie Endowment for International Peace, White House Archives, Jamestown Foundation, Long War Journal)

 Pakistani authorities arrested Saeed on July 17, 2019, on terror financing charges.
 Nonetheless, critics of the Pakistani government believed that authorities arrested Saeed only because of a pending meeting between Pakistan’s prime minister and then-U.S. President Donald Trump, and Saeed would soon be released.
 During their meeting on July 22, Trump requested Prime Minister Imran Khan prosecute Saeed.
 On July 24, an anti-terrorism court in Gujranwala ordered Saeed be remanded into custody for 14 days while investigation continued into his ties to terrorism.
 Saeed denied all charges against him.
 (Sources: New York Times, Republic, Reuters)